-Images live-update on the included tablet, providing instant data for verification and analysis with integrated software in the field under any daylight conditions.
+Images live-update on the built-in capacitive monitor, providing instant data for verification and analysis with integrated software in the field under any daylight conditions.
 User-selected zenith and azimuthal divisions allow investigation of any canopy sectors desired, and the instrument’s light-weight design makes it convenient for canopy imaging in any location!
+Now with updated GPS accuracy with access to four different satellite constellations, and the ability to interchange lens filters over the camera for more specific measurements.

 Figure: Grids for analyzing fish-eye images.